🔥 Scaling Predictive Coding to 100+ Layer Networks

 In the paper we expose two main problems that arise when training standard PC networks (PCNs) at large scale:

-- the inference landscape becomes increasingly ill-conditioned with the network width, depth and training time; and
+1. the inference landscape becomes increasingly ill-conditioned with model size (particularly depth) as well as training time; and

-- the forward pass explodes or vanishes with the depth.
+2. the forward pass tends to vanish/explode with depth.

 The second problem is shared with backpropagation-trained networks, while the first is unique to PC (and possibly other energy-based algorithms).
 Together, they make training and convergence of the PC inference dynamics challenging, especially at large depth.